RPIERIS/2WheeksAreBetterThan4/README.md

 ### Aims
 * Each section would be a different type of bicycle with a description of it and an image (done)
-* It will have a Nav bar horizontally at the top that will be fixed as the page scrolls (d)
+* It will have a Nav bar horizontally at the top that will be fixed as the page scrolls (done)
 * The navbar will disappear if not in use once the user scrolls down and does not touch the screen.
 This will be after a delay of 2 seconds
 * The nav bar will reference 6 bicycle types.
 Selecting each will take you to the relevant section by scrolling the page
 * (Optional) When scrolled to the section the colour of the page will match that of the picture